dino-/xmonad-polybar-conf/README.md

 - rofi                    # Fancy app launcher, does a lot more

 If you want to use this repo as-is, not just for inspiration, it's intended to be cloned into the customary `.xmonad` dot-directory.
-A script can be run to create directories and create symlinks, for polybar and possibly more tools.

     $ cd  # Your HOME directory
     $ git clone https://github.com/dino-/xmonad-polybar-conf.git .xmonad
     $ cd .xmonad
-    $ ./install.sh

-Tray applets need to be started from somewhere.
-Add any to always be started with spawn statements in the `myStartupHook` section of `xmonad.hs` after polybar is launched, like this:

-    myStartupHook = do
-      setWMName "LG3D"
-      spawn "~/.config/polybar/launch.sh"
-      spawn "nm-applet"  -- If you use NetworkManager, package network-manager-applet spawn ...

-The polybar config will be linked to `~/.config/polybar/config.ini`
+Configure things by editing `xmonad.hs` and `polybar-config.ini`

 When making changes, it may be useful to watch the log for errors or info.
 It will be overwritten every time xmonad is restarted (with mod-q, which will also restart polybar).

-    $ tail -f ~/var/log/polybar.log
+    $ tail -f ~/.xmonad/polybar.log

-FYI, this log file is happening because of the `~/.config/polybar/launch.sh` script that was installed as part of this project.
-This is the script xmobar uses to start (and restart) polybar.

 On the topic of tinkering, the
 [polybar wiki](https://github.com/polybar/polybar/wiki) is the documentation.